Casual Kierkegaard Conversations

 If you are an undergraduate interested in submitting a work for publication to The Reed, please send an email attachment to email@example.com.
 Submissions of writing or artwork from students at any undergraduate institution are welcome.

 In addition to providing support for visiting scholars and participants in its summer programs, the Hong Kierkegaard Library maintains a quiet and open study space, individual offices, public computers for student use, and a 20,000 volume collection of the writings and ideas of Søren Kierkegaard.
 Our staff and student workers are available to help facilitate student research and help navigate the collection.
 Sometimes there’s even coffee available in the lounge.

 Our summer program for young scholars accepts applications from undergraduate students and is an excellent opportunity for education and scholarship.

-Students are welcome and encouraged to watch past lectures hosted by the Kierkegaard library.
-These lectures can be viewed on our Recent Lectures webpage.
+Students are welcome and encouraged to watch past lectures hosted by the Kierkegaard library by visiting our Recent Lectures webpage.